NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/README.md

 ## Switch Design Goals

-* Two outputs (5V out)
+* Have 2 12V rated transistors on the 2WD/4WD engagement switch
+* One turns on when the switch is pressed to the 4WD engagement state
-* Each 5V line latches when its respective Engaged/Disengaged 9V output to the front PTU is pressed
+* One turns on when the switch is pressed to the 4WD disengagement state
-* Sends this data to dashboard, which can forward over CAN-Bus to DAQ system if necessary
+* Read both of these on the dashboard Arduino side and light up dashboard accordingly

 * (MAYBE) capacitor on switch to make it so you just need to tap switch instead of holding